A fullwave model of the nonlinear wave equation with multiple relaxations and relaxing perfectly matched layers for high-order numerical finite-difference solutions: Physical model

-An identical set of transformations, not shown here, can be applied to $\nabla_2$ in Eq.~\ref{eq:acoustic2b} .
-Variables associated with this second transformation are denoted by the subscript 2.
-This relaxation transformation of $\vec{\nabla}_2$ is generally zero for an acoustic medium but, by analogy with solid mechanics, it could be associated with a damping term that is proportional to the mass~\cite{yuan1997formulation}.
-Although they can be associated to physical processes, here these relaxation mechanisms are used to model attenuation empirically, based on observations of the attenuation laws and parameters observed in soft tissue.
-The relaxation mechanisms are generalizable to arbitrary attenuation laws via a fitting process of the relaxation constants.
+Note that $\kappa_{x_1}(\matr{x})$, and $\kappa_{y_1}(\matr{x})$, $\kappa_{z_1}(\matr{x})$ represent a linear scaling of the derivative at position $\matr{x}$.
+This scaling parameter modifies the wave velocity in the $x$, $y$ and $z$ directions.
+The variables $d^\nu_{x1}$, $d^\nu_{y1}$, and $d^\nu_{z1}$, represent a scaling-dependent damping profile. $\alpha^\nu_{x_1}$, $\alpha^\nu_{y_1}$, and $\alpha^\nu_{z_1}$ denote a scaling-independent damping profile. $H(t)$ is the Heaviside or unit step function.
+The transformation set for the $\nabla_2$ operator is identical to that of $\nabla_1$ and the variables associated with this second transformation are denoted by the subscript 2.
+These relaxation mechanisms incorporated in $\nabla_1$, $\nabla_2$ are introduced to empirically model attenuation based on observations of the attenuation laws and parameters observed in soft tissue.
+These mechanisms can be generalized to arbitrary attenuation laws through a process of fitting the relaxation constants.
+Numerically, the convolution terms in Eqs. (\ref{eq:relaxation1})-(\ref{eq:relaxation3}) are computed using auxiliary memory variables, as described in Section \ref{sec:convolutional_operator}.

-When the coordinate transformations are applied in the same manner to Eqs. (\ref{eq:acoustic1}) and (\ref{eq:acoustic2}), i.e. $\vec{\nabla}_1$ = $\vec{\nabla}_2$, the system is dispersionless but attenuating, which is the fundamental behavior that governs PMLs.
-For example, for the case where $\nu=1$, $\kappa_{x_1}=\kappa_{x_2}=1$, and $\alpha_{x_1}=\alpha_{x_2}=0$, we get the classical PML coordinate transformation.
-For the case where the case where the coordinate transformations are applied in the same manner to Eqs. (\ref{eq:acoustic1}) and (\ref{eq:acoustic2}), and $\nu=1$, $\kappa_{x_1}=\kappa_{x_2}$, and $\alpha_{x_1}=\alpha_{x_2}$ we get the C-PML coordinate transformation.
-In the general case when $\vec{\nabla}_1 \neq \vec{\nabla}_2$ the coordinate stretching introduces dispersion into the system.
+If the coordinate transformation is applied in the same manner to Eqs. (\ref{eq:wave1}) and (\ref{eq:wave2}), i.e. $\nabla_1=\nabla_2$, the system is dispersionless but attenuating, which is the fundamental behavior that governs PMLs.
+For example, for the case where $N=1$, $\kappa_{x1} = \kappa_{x2} = 1$, and $\alpha_{x1} = \alpha_{x2}=0$, we acquire the classical PML coordinate transformation.
+For the case where the coordinate transformations are applied in the same manner to Eqs. (\ref{eq:wave1}) and (\ref{eq:wave2}), and $N=1$, $\kappa_{x1}=\kappa_{x2}$, and $\alpha_{x1}=\alpha_{x2}$, we obtain the C-PML coordinate transformation.
+In the general case when $\nabla_1\neq\nabla_2$, the coordinate stretching introduces dispersion into the system.